ThandoMashele/MWR-Cybersecurity-Journal-/MWR_CyberSec_Security_Assessment_Report.md

 ## Methodology

 Testing was conducted using **Burp Suite Community Edition** as an intercepting proxy, **Firefox** for browser-based testing, and manual HTTP request crafting via Burp Repeater.
-The assessment followed a grey-box approach — authenticated as a registered intern user — supplemented by unauthenticated testing on the login and registration endpoints.
+The assessment followed a grey-box approach (authenticated as a registered intern user) supplemented by unauthenticated testing on the login and registration endpoints.

 The application's JavaScript bundle (`/assets/index-BZZ15g5T.js`) was analyzed for endpoint discovery, confirming admin routes and the use of React's `dangerouslySetInnerHTML` on leaderboard and admin applicant views.

 JWT token structure and signature validation were tested:
-- Algorithm downgrade to `"alg":"none"` — rejected with `422 INVALID_TOKEN`
+- Algorithm downgrade to `"alg":"none"` - rejected with `422 INVALID_TOKEN`
-- Payload tampering (`sub` changed from `132` to `1` with original signature retained) — rejected with `422 INVALID_TOKEN`
+- Payload tampering (`sub` changed from `132` to `1` with original signature retained) -  rejected with `422 INVALID_TOKEN`

 Both tests confirmed robust token validation.